emproto/protocol/protocol.md

-# Encrypted Message Protocol 1.0 Draft A
+# Encrypted Message Protocol 1.0

 ## Introduction

 Encrypted Message Protocol is a protocol that describes abstract structure of encrypted message that can be securely transfered between multiple compatible Software parts.

 It is not aimed to provide complete and strict requirements for Software rather than to provide a set of flexible yet precise agreements.
 The purpose of the protocol is to simplify the development of compatible software using encrypted messages to exchange data.

-## Warning

-While this document stays in draft state - any protocol backward compatibility is not guaranteed.

 ## Specification